What is Skin?

 Being the largest organ in your body, your skin requires care.

-In order to keep this barrier healthy, you need to understand what the word skincare means and with what objective you should create one.
+In order to keep this barrier healthy, you need to understand what the word skincare means and with what objective you should create a skincare routine.

-Fortunately I have a post to help you.
-Read below.
+Fortunately, I have a post to help you.

 Skincare is the care and keeping of the largest organ in your body — your skin!
 The etymological definition – Skin + Care stands for “caring for your skin”.